azrielbsi/Announcement-Anime/README.md

 </tr>
 <tr>
 <td colspan="2">
-<p>Cain visits the church, where the gods tell him there's<br>no entertainment in this world and ask him to invent<br>some.
+<p align="center">Cain visits the church, where the gods tell him there's<br>no entertainment in this world and ask him to invent<br>some.
 Then Cain runs into Parma, an old friend who's<br>training at her uncle's shop.
 So Cain asks Parma's uncle<br>to help him create a certain item...</p>
 </td>
 </tr>
 </table>